stiglers-eponym/BeamerPresenter/README.md

 nix-env -iA nixpkgs.beamerpresenter  # on non-NixOS
 ```

+In Windows it is possible to build and install BeamerPresenter using [MSYS2](https://www.msys2.org).
+See [INSTALL.md](https://github.com/stiglers-eponym/BeamerPresenter/blob/dev/INSTALL.md#windows) for details.

 The libraries required to build BeamerPresenter are also available on other platforms (see [installation manual](https://github.com/stiglers-eponym/BeamerPresenter/blob/main/INSTALL.md)).
 Issues or pull requests concerning building on any platform are welcome!

 ## Configuration
 There are two different aspects of the configuration: